liem190/adc-guide/README.md

 # adc-guide
 A guide on how to play certain ADCs though it's pretty troll.
+It's just to help me set me skills with HTML that I have learnt through the odin project.
+Mainly learning how to create a website, add titles, add different fonts, add links, and add photos to the website.